Groups

 Location: CPG Conference Room

-A drop-in space for Clark’s LGBTQIA+ students to be in community, share resources, and care for themselves and each other while navigating stressful and uncertain times.
+A drop-in space that honors and centers the experience of Clark’s LGBTQIA+ students.
+All students are welcome to be in community, share resources, and care for themselves and each other while navigating stressful and uncertain times.

 Center for Counseling & Personal Growth